 Another positive effect is that a two-piece NATO strap doesn’t cause any extra height of your watch, because there is no strap going underneath your watch.
 The picture below shows the three kind of NATO straps we’re offering at WatchBandit:

-- On the right you can see our WB Original two-piece NATO strap, which doesn’t cause any extra hight on your watch.
+- On the right you can see our WB Original Two-Piece NATO strap, which doesn’t cause any extra hight on your watch.
 The watch lies on your wrist like with any other regular strap or bracelet and is easy to place under your sleeve.

 In the following Gallery, we’d like to show you some strap/watch combinations of our customers paired with following watches: Omega Speedmaster, Tudor BlackBay GMT, Rolex GMT Master II, IWC Portuguese Chronograph, Hamilton Khaki, Spinnaker Croft, Seiko Diver, Steinhart Ocean One

-Pros & Cons if single-piece NATO straps
+Pros & Cons of single-piece NATO straps

 - It’s the “original” NATO strap